 Developing reclaimed water sources is an important strategy for developing alternative sources of supply and meeting future demands in Region II.
-Reuse feasibility studies are required of water use permittees within the Region II Water Resource Caution Area (WRCA) and are encouraged in other areas.
+Reuse feasibility studies are required of individual water use permittees who operate wastewater treatment plants within the Region II Water Resource Caution Area (WRCA) and are encouraged in other areas.
 The District continues to work with local and regional partners to identify viable strategies to further develop and extend reclaimed water resources.

 Reuse planning is focused on achieving potable offset by providing reclaimed water for such purposes as public access irrigation, toilet flushing, fire protection, and industrial uses.
 The RWSP identified a potential for up to 10 mgd of reclaimed water to be made available by 2040.
 Ongoing efforts are focused on project development in cooperation with local governments and utilities and identification of future opportunities for water reuse and development of integrated water quality and quantity strategies.
-Among the conceptual strategies and projects under consideration within Region II are cooperative reclaimed water projects within Santa Rosa County.
-These may include efforts with the City of Milton and with Pace Water System to extend reclaimed water to additional industrial, commercial, and residential users.
+Among the strategies and projects within Region II are cooperative reclaimed water projects within Santa Rosa and Okaloosa counties, such as the ongoing multijurisdictional South Santa Rosa Reuse Initiative and the Okaloosa County, Eglin AFB, and Niceville reclaimed water project.
+Future projects may include efforts with the City of Milton and with Pace Water System to extend reclaimed water to additional industrial, commercial, and residential users.